Frequently Asked Questions

 What Should I Wear?

 Please wear comfortable, loose fitting clothing.
 If we are evaluating your hip, knee or ankle, please wear shorts.
 Ladies (and men if you don’t want to take your shirt off), if we are evaluating your shoulders or neck, please wear a tank top or sports bra.
 In general, the more we are able to see, the better we can evaluate and treat the area.
 Also please keep in mind that everything in this amazing human body is connected, and it is not uncommon for us to look at your foot and ankle even if you are coming in for neck pain.
 We are thorough like that 😆

 Based on the findings of your initial evaluation and keeping your ultimate end goal in mind, your therapist will give you an estimated number of visits.
 Newer/less complicated cases usually take 1-4 visits.
 Older or medium complexity cases take anywhere from 5-8 visits.
 Chronic/high complexity/surgical cases can be anywhere from 8-30 visits.
 As symptoms change, the number of necessary visits may also change.

 What Is The Cost Per Visit?

-We offer several pricing packages to meet individuals specific needs.
-You can click here for more info on our different packages.
+We offer several pricing packages and payment plans to meet your specific needs.